goweiwen/RetroArch-patch/README.md

 - `submodules/RetroArch`: Contains the RetroArch submodule with the main source code.
 - `src`: Contains additional source files that are part of the project.
 - `patches`: Contains patch files that modify the RetroArch source code.
-- `scripts`: Contains utility scripts for tasks such as updating patch offsets.
+- `scripts`: Contains utility scripts.

 ## Project Contents